Loan options for Undergraduate Students

 - Undergraduate students who are residents of Massachusetts are eligible.

-- Due to limited funding, this loan generally is awarded to upper class students with high financial need.
+- Due to limited funding, this loan generally is awarded to upper class students with high financial need of an SAI less than 20,000.

 - Your need is determined by your FAFSA and state funding.
 You must meet all eligibility criteria established by the Commonwealth.

-- Your loan amount depends on your need and Clark University’s allocation from the state.
+- Your loan amount, which can range from $1,000 to $4,000, depends on your need and Clark University’s allocation from the state.

 - No interest accrues.